h-q/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 a time longer than the liveness interval would allow.

+If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds` startupProbe values, you should specify higher values, otherwise your container will be killed.
+The default for `periodSeconds` is 10s.
+You should then set its `failureThreshold` high enough to allow the container to start.

-If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
+If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds` livenessProbe values, you should specify startup probe that checks the same endpoint as the liveness probe.
 The default for `periodSeconds` is 10s.
 You should then set its `failureThreshold` high enough to allow the container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.